dereklukacs/waiting-game/iteration.md

 Can you reduce hitbox size for the stick person? they are getting too spread out

 Can we add zombies coming towards the stick people.
 If one of the stick people touches a zombie that stick person is removed

+improve the look of the stick figure, ideally we should have 3d structures and proper shadows and illumination so we can better differentiate the characters

+the scene is too dark, the road and figures are not vibrant enough